luizgolima/luizgolima/README.md

 Web and Mobile Developer | Full-stack Enthusiast
 ------------------------------------------------

 Hello, and welcome to my GitHub page!
-I'm Luiz Lima, a dedicated web and mobile developer with a strong passion for creating efficient and scalable solutions.
+I'm Luiz Lima, a dedicated developer with a strong passion for creating efficient and scalable solutions.
 I am constantly seeking opportunities for learning and growth.
 Thanks for checking out my profile!

 *   🌍  I'm based in São Paulo, Brazil.
 *   ✉️  You can contact me at [lima.luizgo@gmail.com](mailto:lima.luizgo@gmail.com)